-Spelling and grammar are important to any blog as it firstly has a huge effect on your users and secondly it affects your on page S.E.O.
-(Search Engine Optimization)
+Spelling and grammar are important to any blog as it firstly has a huge effect on your users.
+Secondly, it affects your on page S.E.O.
+(Search Engine Optimization).

 Many new bloggers get caught up in the whole making money hype long before they have any credibility or authority in their field.
 This, in turn, makes them across as scams and destroys their blog before any real money can be made.

 25. Not having a newsletter subscription